-The main body of activities begin on Viernes Dolores, followed by Palm Sunday, then processions throughout the week, concluding with the resurrection parade on Sunday morning.
-In Cartagena and Águilas, Viernes de Dolores is also the day of the Patrona, the patron saint of both locations, so there are floral offerings and other events running parallel to the Semana Santa programme.
+However, the main body of events begins on Viernes de Dolores (Friday of Sorrows), which in 2022 falls on April 8, and continues on Palm Sunday, the week before Easter Day.
+In Cartagena and Águilas Viernes de Dolores is also the day of the Patrona, the patron saint of both locations, so there are floral offerings and other events running parallel to the Semana Santa programme.

 Some of these pasos are priceless, carved by the great sculptors of Spain: here in the Murcia Region youll see the name Salzillo cropping up from time to time, the greatest Baroque sculptor in Murcia.
 On the morning of Good Friday nine of his most magnificent pieces parade in whats become known as the "procession of the Salzillos" in Murcia city, although there are other pieces by the master dotted around the region.
 Many of the pieces which parade today are 20th century as so many masterpieces were destroyed in the early days of the Spanish Civil War.